 Purple cabbages have high amounts of vitamin C, even more than oranges.
 Numerous vitamins and minerals are present in this miracle vegetable.
 It contains calcium, iron, and manganese along with Vitamin B6, folate, retinol, and Vitamin K. With 5 grams of carbs and 2 grams of fiber, a cup of chopped red cabbage is ideal for a keto diet.

-You can make a simple stir-fry with purple cabbage, and purple cabbage slaws are a great for topping keto nachos.
+You can make a simple stir-fry with purple cabbage keto noodles, and purple cabbage slaws are great for topping keto nachos.

 10. Chia Seeds

 Well known for their impressive omega-3 content, chia seeds pack quite a powerful punch despite their size.
 They have numerous vitamins and minerals, including protein and fiber.

 Chia seeds absorb a lot of liquid and turn into a jelly-like form, so they are often used as a vegan sauce thickener and egg replacement in various recipes.
 Two tablespoons of this wonder seed offer you 2 grams of carbs and a whopping 11 grams of fiber.